mu-majid/SSR-React-Redux/README.md

   - Another reason is when we add Router and Redux, we will need different configurations for them when executed on the server or on the client.

+  - the process of putting functionality back to an html that's already rendered is called **Hydration**.

   Code Execution Order on the browser with SSR:
   -----